dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

     There are still benefits though with the BCL taking this over.
 Specifically, if they do so, they can then implement internal interfaces they may query for.
 Or they can use their knowledge of the exact internal types they use to get to the underlying data in even more efficient ways (including potentially being able to grab spans to it).
 That said, if there was such an API to grab a span from an collection type, it would be good for that to be public so that the compiler could just implement that itself.

     This approach also naturally extends out to when we do dictionary-literals.
 There, it will also be the case that for `IReadOnlyDictionary<TKey, Value>` we (and the BCL) could likely heavily optimize.
 For example, it will often be the case that read-only dictionaries may be small (or empty).
 Having specialized implementations that eschew complex wasted-space strategies for contiguous linear lookup may be highly beneficial.
 Reserving that read-only implementations may be unknown, specialized, types allows for these sorts of wins to happen automatically.

+    Ultimately, by being an internal implementation detail, we also have the flexibility to pick and choose any of these optimizations we feel worthwhile at any point.
+We can, for example, leave these (or more) to C# 13, 14 and beyond.
+And data can be used to help identify potential optimizations and indicate how worthwhile they would be.

+#### Option 3 - Simplicity

 Finally, we come to the one area where the above proposal ticks downward: "simplicity".
 It is certainly the case that "Use `List<T>` for everything" approach is much simpler to explain.
 However, we believe the above to be *acceptably* complex to explain, with enough benefits to point at to convince users that this was the right choice for them.
 Specifically, we believe the best way to explain it is: